singnet/dev-portal/products/index.md

 ***Publisher portal will be live soon***

 ## [Staking]()
-Staking is the process of holding AGI tokens for rewards to support the operations of AI marketplace.
-Staking will be used to increase AGI liquidity pool.
+Staking is the process of holding AGIX tokens for rewards to support the operations of AI marketplace.
+Staking will be used to increase AGIX liquidity pool.